SpotIM/spotim-integration-docs/spotlight/README.md

 ## Implementation

 *If launcher code is NOT already on your page*
-Please insert the following line of code where you want spotlight to loa
+Please insert the following line of code where you want spotlight to load.
 ```html

 <script async data-spotim-module="spotim-launcher" src="https://launcher.spot.im/spot/INSERT_SPOT_ID_HERE"></script>